Salary: Pay gaps

 Salary disparities between men and women may partially be explained by differences in negotiation tactics used by men and women.
 Although men and women are equally likely to initiate in a salary negotiation with employers, men will achieve higher outcomes than women by about 2% of starting salary Studies have indicated that men tend to use active negotiation tactics of directly asking for a higher salary, while women tend to use more of an indirect approach by emphasizing self-promotion tactics (e.g. explaining the motivation to be a good employee).
-Other research indicates that early-childhood play patterns may influence the way men and women negotiate.
-Men and women tend to view salary differently in terms of relative importance.
 Overall level of confidence in a negotiation may also be a determinant of why men tend to achieve higher outcomes in salary negotiations.
+Beyond differences in negotiation behavior, a majority of the observed gender pay gap is accounted for by average sex differences in vocational interests, occupational choices, and that women bear pregnancy and typically serve as the primary caregiver for young children.
+These factors reduce continuous full-time labor market experience and hours worked for many women relative to men, and they lead to different distributions across higher and lower paying fields.
+Studies controlling for occupation, hours, experience, and related variables nearly eliminate the gap.
 Finally, the awareness of this stereotype alone may directly cause women to achieve lower outcomes as one study indicates.
 Regardless of the cause, the outcome yields a disparity between men and women that contributes to the overall wage gap observed in many nations.

 The Constitution of the Republic of South Africa 239 provides for the right to fair labour practices in terms of article 23. article 9 of the Constitution makes provision for equality in the Bill of Rights, which an employee may raise in the event of an equal pay dispute.
 In terms of article 9(1) “everyone is equal before the law and has the right to equal protection and benefit of the law'” Furthermore, “the state may not unfairly discriminate directly or indirectly against anyone on one or more grounds, including race, gender, sex, pregnancy, marital status, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, culture, language, and birth.”

 South African employees who were in paid employment had median monthly earnings of R2 800.
 The median monthly earnings for men (R3 033) were higher than that for women (R2 340) - women in paid employment earned 77,1% of what men did.

 The smallest income gap differences occur at thin weights (where men are penalized and women are rewarded) and the opposite happens at heavier weights, where the women are affected more negatively.